brotatotes/bht-automation/bht gen 3/Acts/Chapter 19/Acts 19 7 bht.md

 # Acts 19:7 Commentary Help Text

 ## BHT:
-When the people heard the explanation of the gospel, they were baptized in the name of the Lord Jesus, signifying their entrance into the fullness of the new economy.
-Notably, Paul himself did not baptize them, but rather someone else.
-This episode demonstrates how certain groups of believers, like these men in Ephesus, were won over by the preaching of Paul and his disciples.
-It appears to be the starting point of a Gospel church in Ephesus.
+They were baptized in the name of the Lord Jesus, into the whole fullness of the new economy.
+When they heard this, they were baptized, fully embracing the teachings of the new faith.
+This episode serves as an example of how groups of men who were won over by the preaching of Paul and his school were attached to an imperfect form of Christianity.
+This was part of a larger movement happening in other centers of the faith.
+These new believers in Ephesus may have even become some of the first members of a Gospel church in the area.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "When they heard this—not
-	the mere words reported in Acts 19:4, but the subject expounded according to the tenor of those words."
-2. "they were baptized—not
-	however by Paul himself (1 Corinthians 1:14)."
-3. "in the name of the Lord
+1. "They were baptized...in the name of the Lord Jesus—into the whole fulness of the new economy."
+2. "When they heard this...they were baptized."
-	Jesus—into the whole fulness of the new economy, as now opened up to their believing minds."
+3. "They were baptized...into the whole fulness of the new economy."

 ### Albert Barnes:
 1. And all the men - The whole number.